-Ninjas and their weapons - the secret warriors of ancient Japan
+Ninjas and their weapons - The secret warriors of ancient Japan

 The art of ninjutsu - more than just fighting

-Shuriken - The deadly throwing stars
+Shuriken - the deadly throwing stars

 Kusarigama - The deadly chain with sickle

-Kunai - More than just a dagger
+Kunai - more than just a dagger

 Smoke bombs - perfect escape weapons